wanprabu/wanprabu.github.io/_posts/2026-05-03-make-cv-with-markdown.md

 ---
 title: 'Make a clean CV with markdown and google sheet'
+excerpt: 'Building a clean CV using markdown and google sheet'
 date: 2026-05-03
 permalink: /posts/make-cv-with-markdown
 tags:
   - markdown
   - cv
   - workflow
+  - tutorial
 ---

 Recently I wanted to update my old CV.
 However, this time I did not want to manually update every item.
 Maintaining a CV is quite tedious routine.
 As when anytime I wanted to make any changes, I had to change the formating and even the entry orders.
 This usually will make the document getting messy.